astronomer/docs/astro/configure-idp.md

 ---
-sidebar_label: "Set Up an Identity Provider"
+sidebar_label: "Set up an identity provider"
-title: "Set Up an Identity Provider for Astro"
+title: "Set up an identity provider (IDP) for Astro"
 id: configure-idp
 description: Configure federated authentication from a variety of third party identity providers on Astro.
 ---